-Saint Michaels is picturesque!
-Historic homes, churches and business buildings from the 1600s, good restaurants and shops on the Main Street, plus the Chesapeake Bay Maritime Museum, all in an attractive waterfront town.
+Historic Saint Michaels is picturesque!
+Homes, churches and business buildings from the 1600s, good restaurants and shops on the Main Street, plus the Chesapeake Bay Maritime Museum, all in an attractive waterfront town.

 I then devoted a couple of hours to exploring the 18 acre Chesapeake Bay Maritime Museum while Rhonda and Eve checked out the downtown and returned to the boat.

 In the evenings onboard, we challenged each other at Scrabble and taught Eve the game Quixx.